By Atonement Licensing Advisory · Last reviewed: June 2026

 - Run an access review and deprovision inactive accounts before every renewal.

-- Choose the edition from a feature checklist, not a sales recommendation.
+- Choose the edition from a feature checklist, not a sales recommendation, and price Atlassian Guard plus Premium against Enterprise.

 - Inventory and price every Marketplace app before you migrate, then cut the list.